 - She has acted a radio personality of NHK WORLD Swahili for 3 years.

-A documentary of Anyango "My African Music" will broadcast via NHK
+A documentary of Anyango "My African Music" broadcasted via NHK

 WORLD TV channel.